The culinary specialities of Anjou will bring a gourmet side to your visit.

 In this land of plenty, cooks don’t have to look far to fill up their baskets.
 On the markets, the variety of vegetables is tantalising.
 Artichokes from Coutures and button mushrooms compete with sorrel and ‘banana’ shallots for star position on the market stalls.
 Once winter has passed, the Doyenné de Comice (a pear originating in Anjou) is replaced by cherries and Reine-Claude plums.
 The latter taste great at the end of summer in the famous local pâté aux prunes or plum pie.

 In the kitchens of Anjou’s finest restaurants, a new generation of chefs today have fun reinventing the classic local dishes.
 Behind their cooking stations, these flavour-obsessed chefs who have studied under some of the greats, give their menus a down to earth twist and skilfully surprise diners.
-Vying with one another in terms of refinement and inventiveness, Angers’ contemporary fine dining establishments, like Le Favre d’Anne and Une île, have earned themselves Michelin stars (Lait Thym Sel is temporarily closing before moving in the fall of 2023).
+Vying with one another in terms of refinement and inventiveness, Angers’ contemporary fine dining establishments, like Lait Thym Sel, have earned themselves Michelin stars (Lait Thym Sel is temporarily closing before moving in the fall of 2023).